AJGreaves/portrait-artist/testing.md

     1. Repeat verification steps done for footer on Home page.
     2. Confirm that footer code is identical on all html pages.

+7. Review all functionality and responsiveness on my mobile phone and tablet.

 #### Gallery Page: